Cronbach Alpha Calculator

 Raw alpha uses the number of items, the sum of item variances, and the variance of the total score.

-Here k is the item count, each item variance is a sample variance, and total-score variance is reconstructed from the covariance matrix.
-Standardized alpha uses the average inter-item correlation instead of raw item variances.
+Here k is the number of items, each item variance is a sample variance, and total-score variance is reconstructed from the covariance matrix.
+Standardized alpha uses the average inter-item correlation rather than the raw item variances.

 | Choice | Rule | Reliability effect |